Manal-Almodala/Quiltmatician/README.md

 ## A simple approach (to a hard problem)

-Now is probbaly a good time to note that packing and cutting stock problems are in-fact NP-hard problems.
-With this in mind, we shouldn't hold our breath trying to find a effieinct exact solution.
-However,
+Now is probbaly a good time to note that packing and cutting stock problems are in fact NP-hard problems.
+With this in mind, we shouldn't hold our breath trying to find a efficinct exact solution.
+One way around this is to devise a polynomial approiximation algorithm.
+Like the name suggests, we can almost guarntee will not arrive at the optimal solution, but we can hopefully arrive at a solution that is "good enough".